Around the World in a Day

 Around the World in a Day is the seventh studio album by American recording artist Prince, and the third release on which his backing band the Revolution is billed.
 It was released on April 22, 1985, by Paisley Park Records and Warner Bros.
 Records.
 Departing somewhat from the commercial sound of his previous release, the massively successful Purple Rain (1984), the album instead saw Prince experimenting with psychedelic styles and more opulent textures.
 In compliance with Prince's wishes to "let the project be taken in its entirety before zeroing in on anything", the record company released the album with minimal publicity, withholding accompanying singles until almost a month after the album's release.

 Around the World in a Day was released to mixed reception among crossover audiences after the success of Purple Rain, though it nonetheless sold relatively well and became Prince and the Revolution's second number-one album on the Billboard 200.
 Two of its four singles reached the top 10 of the Billboard Hot 100: "Raspberry Beret" and "Pop Life".
 Following Prince's death, "Raspberry Beret" re-charted on the Billboard Hot 100 as a top 40 hit, reaching number 33.
 Around the World in a Day was certified double platinum by the Recording Industry Association of America (RIAA) on July 2, 1985.
-A remastered reissue is scheduled to be released on November 21, 2025.
+A remastered reissue was released on November 21, 2025.

 Background

-Recording for Around the World in a Day was begun in sessions dating back before that of Purple Rain.
+Recording for Around the World in a Day began in sessions dating back before that of Purple Rain.
 Following six months of touring behind that bestselling album, Prince returned to recording.
 An initial inspiration for the album's sound came in the form of a demo, recorded by David Coleman, the brother of Revolution band member Lisa Coleman, which would ultimately become the title track.

 The album pursued a dense, psychedelic style that made use of unconventional instruments and cryptic lyrics.
 Its sound and album cover painting by Doug Henders (artist) drew numerous comparisons to the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album.
 Prince spoke in an interview about the album's sound and cover, denying inspiration from the Beatles:

 "The influence wasn't the Beatles.
 They were great for what they did, but I don't know how that would hang today.
 The cover art came about because I thought people were tired of looking at me.
 Who wants another picture of him?
 I would only want so many pictures of my woman, then I would want the real thing.
 What would be a little more happening than just another picture would be if there was some way I could materialize in people's cribs when they play the record.
 I don't mind [the album being called psychedelic], because that was the only period in recent history that delivered songs and colors.
 Led Zeppelin, for example, would make you feel differently on each song."